Republic: Etymology

 The term originates from the Latin translation of Greek word politeia.
 Cicero, among other Latin writers, translated politeia into Latin as res publica, and it was in turn translated by Renaissance scholars as republic (or similar terms in various European languages).
 The term can literally be translated as 'public matter'.
 It was used by Roman writers to refer to the state and government, even during the period of the Roman Empire.

 The term politeia can be translated as form of government, polity, or regime, and it does not necessarily imply any specific type of regime as the modern word republic sometimes does.
 One of Plato's major works on political philosophy, usually known in English as The Republic, was titled Politeia.
 However, apart from the title, modern translations are generally used.
 Aristotle was apparently the first classical writer to state that the term politeia can be used to refer more specifically to one type of politeia, asserting in Book III of his Politics: "When the citizens at large govern for the public good, it is called by the name common to all governments (to koinon onoma pasōn tōn politeiōn), government (politeia)".
 In later Latin works the term republic can also be used in a general way to refer to any regime, or to refer specifically to governments which work for the public good.

 In medieval Northern Italy, a number of city states had commune or signoria based governments.
 In the late Middle Ages, writers such as Giovanni Villani described these states using terms such as libertas populi, a free people.
 The terminology changed in the 15th century as the renewed interest in the writings of Ancient Rome caused writers to prefer classical terminology.
 To describe non-monarchical states, writers (most importantly, Leonardo Bruni) adopted the Latin phrase res publica.

 While Bruni and Machiavelli used the term to describe the states of Northern Italy, which were not monarchies, the term res publica has a set of interrelated meanings in the original Latin.
 In subsequent centuries, the English word commonwealth came to be used as a translation of res publica, and its use in English was comparable to how the Romans used the term res publica.
 Notably, during The Protectorate of Oliver Cromwell the word commonwealth was the most common term to call the new monarchless state, but the word republic was also in common use.

 History

 While the philosophical terminology developed in classical Greece and Rome, as already noted by Aristotle there was already a long history of city states with a wide variety of constitutions, not only in Greece but also in the Middle East.
 After the classical period, during the Middle Ages, many free cities developed again, such as Venice.

-Since the Age of Revolution the term republic has described a system of government in which the source of authority for the government is a constitution and the legitimacy of its officials derives from the consent of the people rather than heredity or divine right.
+Since the Age of Revolution the term republic has described mainly states with a written constitution and the legitimacy of its officials derives from the consent of the people rather than heredity or divine right.